benjaminion/upgrading-ethereum-book/src/book.md

 The leader (usually known as the block proposer) adds a single block to the chain, and has full responsibility for selecting and ordering the contents of that block.

 The use of blocks is an optimisation.
-Each addition to the chain could in principle be a single transaction, but that would add a huge consensus overhead.
+In principle we could add individual transactions to the chain one by one, but that would add a huge consensus overhead.
 So blocks are batches of transactions, and sometimes [people argue](https://www.bitrawr.com/bitcoin-block-size-debate-explained) about how big those blocks should be.
 In Bitcoin, the block size is limited by the number of bytes of data in the block.
-In Ethereum's proof of work chain, the block size is limited by the block gas limit (that is, the amount of work needed to run the transactions in the block).
+In Ethereum's execution chain, the block size is limited by the block gas limit (that is, the amount of work needed to run the transactions in the block).
 [Beacon block](/part3/containers/blocks/#beaconblockbody) sizes are limited by hard-coded constants.

 #### Block trees